DavidWalther/ApexUtils/force-app/main/MapUtility/README.md

 * set `MAP_OPTIONS.KEY_IGNORE_NULL`
 * define a custom `IValueReader` with `getValue` returning `NULL` on undesired keys

+#### **4. `interface: MapUtility_MappingMain.IncludeItemInMapInterface`**

+This interface is used to evaluate whether an item should even be considered to be added to the map.

+    public interface IncludeItemInMapInterface {
+        Boolean isIncludeItem(Object itemToCheckForInclusion);
+    }

 ## Examples: Use of IValueReader interface

 ### 1. Reading the Company field of a lead object